This post may contain affiliate links.

 Knorr’s Rice Sides are a favorite backpacking food for thru-hikers, section hikers, and weekend warriors because they include all of the nutritional food groups important to backpackers: salt, carbohydrates, and easy.
 If you add a little protein like a can of tuna fish or chicken, sausage, or pepperoni slices, they become a filling and surprisingly nutritious meal with plenty of calories.

-Calorie wise, each packet contains 675 to 700 calories worth of food with anywhere from 500 mg to 800 mg of sodium per serving with 2.5 servings per package.
-Unlike bulky freeze-dried dinners, they pack up flat, they’re very inexpensive at $1 each, and they’re readily available in the small food stores and supermarkets found near hiking trails.
+Calorie-wise, each packet contains 675 to 700 calories worth of food, with anywhere from 500 mg to 800 mg of sodium per serving and 2.5 servings per package.
+Unlike bulky freeze-dried dinners, they pack up flat, are very inexpensive at about $1 each, and are readily available in the small food stores and supermarkets found near hiking trails.

-Knorr’s Rice Sides cook quickly in 7 minutes or rehydrate if you’re into no-cook meals, While you need a cookpot to boil water, simmering isn’t required since you can just let them soak in the hot water to save fuel.
-This also makes them a good option for stoves systems like the Jetboil Flash and Jetboil Zip which are NOT designed for simmering (see Can You Cook Food in a Jetboil?).
-Clean up is also very easy and usually just requires a quick rinse of your cookpot, especially if you add a little extra water to make the rice a little more “soupy.”
+Knorr’s Rice Sides cook quickly in 7 minutes or rehydrate if you’re into no-cook meals.
+While you need a cookpot to boil water, simmering isn’t required since you can just let them soak in the hot water to save fuel.
+This also makes them a good option for stove systems like the Jetboil Flash and Jetboil Zip, which are NOT designed for simmering (see Can You Cook Food in a Jetboil?).
+Clean-up is also very easy and usually just requires a quick rinse of your cookpot, especially if you add extra water to make the rice a little more “soupy.”

 Knorr’s Rice Sides are available in a lot of different flavors: